 More than one of the above

 2- How has Boko Haram affected your family’s income? (scaled response- a.
 Negatively, b.
 Positively, c.
-No Effect)
+No Effect) N

-3- Can Boko Haram fighters be de-radicalized?
-(Yes or No)
+3- Can Boko Haram fighters be de-radicalized (welcomed back to their communities)?
+(Yes or No) N

 Dan

-1- Would you support amnesty for Boko Haram
+1- Would you support amnesty for Boko Haram Y

 2- Do you want to end the fighting?
+N

-3- Do you feel that the government is handling the Boko Haram situation correctly
+3- Do you feel that the government is handling the Boko Haram situation correctly N

 Ibe

-1- Would you welcome ex-Boko Haram into your community?
+1- Would you welcome former Boko Haram into your community?Y

-2- Scaled response
+2- Scaled response N

 3- Should punishment be a condition to reintegration of Boko Haram?
+N

-Ellen (all agree/disagree)
+Ellen (all agree/disagree)- Supercharged awesome method

 1- Making peace with Boko Haram soldiers is good for the Nigerian economy.
+N

 2- Ex-Boko Haram soldiers who have gone through deradicalization can be productive members of society.
+N

 3- I would accept an apology from former Boko Haram soldiers.
-(Lead Question)
+Y (Lead Question)

-1- What do you need for Boko Haram to be re-integrated into your community?
+1- What do you need for Boko Haram to be re-integrated into your community?n

-2- Have you been affected by Boko Haram?
+2- Have you been affected by Boko Haram?n

-3- Do you know someone/are you related to someone killed by Boko Haram?
+3- Do you know someone/are you related to someone killed by Boko Haram?n

-4- Do you know someone who joined Boko Haram?
+4- Do you know someone who joined Boko Haram? n

 Aprille

 1- Are you more willing to support peace (at the price of amnesty) or prolonged conflict with Boko Haram (at the price of justice)?
+N

 2- Do you support reconciliation and truth-telling efforts as a method for helping reintegrate ex-Boko Haram soldiers?
+N

 3- In addition to Boko Haram, do you believe that the Nigerian Military needs to be held accountable for its actions against civilians?
+Y

 Marie

-1 - How strongly do you agree with the following statement: I would accept combatants back into my village, if we receive monetary support to do so.
+1 - How strongly do you agree with the following statement: I would accept Boko Haram back into my village, if ,my community received monetary support to do so.
+Y

-2 - In order for you to accept a former Boko Haram conscript back into your village, which of the following things needs to happen first? (only mark one/prioritize)
+2 - In order for you to accept a former Boko Haram conscript back into your village, which of the following things needs to happen first? (only mark one/prioritize) N

 Conscripts should receive prison time, (b) Conscripts should be educated on religion, (c) Village should receive monetary support, (d) Conscripts apologize to their families

 3 - Did you know that most Boko Haram conscripts were forced to join the movement?
-(Y/N)
+(Y/N) N

 Majeed

 Comparing from the start of the insurgency (from about 2009) until now, on a scale of 1(unforgivable) to 5(forgivable), how do you presently feel about Boko Haram?
+N

 Following the recent release of some of the Chibok girls, do you feel Boko Haram can be reasoned with and so the government should initiate effort to negotiate for their surrender and subsequent reintegration back into society by promising whatever it takes to convince them (for example, no jail time ) except for granting their request for Sharia in Nigeria?
 M?